 Today’s publicized violence makes it extra difficult for parents to help their kids learn to navigate life’s tensions and turmoil wisely.
 There is violence on TV and in video games.
 In recent years it seems the normal response to conflict on social media is some form of violence.

-It’s no surprise that in this hyper-violent environment kids are more anxious than ever.
+It’s no surprise that in this hyper-violent environment, kids are more anxious than ever.
 Because of that underlying anxiety, more of them are acting out violently.

 The truth is: every explosive outburst is generated by a mix of anger, anxiety, and feeling misunderstood or invalidated.

 But take heart in another truth: God is every bit as present during these outbursts as at Sunday School.
-King David may have said it best: “When my heart was grieved and my spirit embittered, I was senseless and ignorant; I was a brute beast before you.
+King David may have said it best: “When my heart was grieved, and my spirit embittered, I was senseless and ignorant; I was a brute beast before you.
 Yet I am always with you; you hold me by my right hand.

 Limited ability to communicate or understand

-During the moment, when kids are experiencing these big emotions, they have a limited ability to communicate or understand anything at all, much less a sense of God’s presence.
+During the moment when kids are experiencing these big emotions, they have a limited ability to communicate or understand anything at all, much less a sense of God’s presence.
 And you know what?
 The same is true of parents!
-This combination creates a volatile time-bomb that compels both kids and grownups alike to do pretty drastic things to be heard.
+This combination creates a volatile time bomb that compels both kids and grownups alike to do pretty drastic things to be heard.

 But it doesn’t have to be this way.
-We’ve seen great results in families when parents learn some new ways to engage their kids during these volatile episodes; ways that make it possible to regain calmness and even a sense of God’s presence and purposes in the midst of the chaos.
+We’ve seen great results in families when parents learn some new ways to engage their kids during these volatile episodes, ways that make it possible to regain calmness and even a sense of God’s presence and purposes in the midst of the chaos.

 What hostage negotiators can teach parents

 To help parents better handle violence if it emerges, the process taught by the FBI’s hostage negotiation procedure and the world-famous CPS approach developed by Dr. Ross Greene is quite similar to the process we teach parents for navigating violent outbursts.
-Both these carefully researched approaches emphasize the importance of addressing explosive people with an open posture of empathy and listening.
-Kids who are having a violent outburst first and foremost need to be understood!
+Both of these carefully researched approaches emphasize the importance of addressing explosive people with an open posture of empathy and listening.
+Kids who are having a violent outburst first and foremost need to be understood.
 Only then can they be effectively guided.